The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 The impact: Network effects that took years now take days.
 A term can reach millions of users before traditional spread mechanisms even begin.

-Our data: Pre-internet slang spread at ~100 miles per year.
-Digital slang spreads globally in 2-4 weeks—a 500x acceleration.
+Pre-internet slang spread slowly through physical proximity and media.
+Digital slang spreads globally in 2-4 weeksâa massive acceleration.

 2. Algorithm Amplification